atom/atom/docs/creating-a-package.md

 }
 ```

-These methods will be called any time a package is activated that *provides* the
+These methods will be called any time a package is activated that *provides* their
-specified services.
+corresponding service.
 They will receive the service object as an argument.
 You
 will usually need to perform some kind of cleanup in the event that the package
-implementing the service is deactivated.
+providing the service is deactivated.
 To do this, return a `Disposable` from
 your service-consuming method:

 ```coffeescript